David Parry (American football)

-David Robert Parry (born March 7, 1992) is an American football defensive tackle who is a free agent.
-He played college football at Stanford, and was drafted by the Indianapolis Colts in the fifth round of the 2015 NFL Draft.
+David Robert Parry (born March 7, 1992) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Stanford Cardinal, and was selected by the Indianapolis Colts in the fifth round of the 2015 NFL draft.

-High school & college
+Early life and college

 Raised in Daly City, California, before moving to Iowa, Parry attended Linn-Mar High School in Marion, Iowa, and was a three-year varsity letterwinner at offensive and defensive tackle.
 He then played for the Stanford Cardinal, and in 2014 was a finalist for the Burlsworth Trophy.

 Professional career

 Indianapolis Colts

-On May 2, 2015, Parry was drafted in the fifth round of the 2015 NFL Draft by the Indianapolis Colts.
+On May 2, 2015, Parry was drafted in the fifth round of the 2015 NFL draft by the Indianapolis Colts with the 151st overall pick.
 He agreed to terms with the Colts on May 6.
 Parry started all 16 games in the 2015 season, recording 31 tackles and 1 sack.
 Parry started all 16 games during the 2016 season recording 47 tackles and 3 sacks, including a game-saving sack against the Packers.

 On September 2, 2017, Parry was waived by the Colts.

 New Orleans Saints

-On September 4, 2017, Parry was signed to the New Orleans Saints practice squad.
+On September 4, 2017, Parry was signed to the practice squad of the New Orleans Saints.
 He was promoted to the active roster on September 20, 2017.
 He was placed on injured reserve on September 27, 2017.